What is Secure DNS and Why Do I Need it?

 To increase the attack’s magnitude, attackers use a technique called amplification, where requests ask for a lengthy response.
 The victim then receives a flood of long DNS responses that is more effective at disrupting or disabling their server.

 Critically, our solution includes the threat intelligence, hijacking prevention, and other security capabilities needed to identify and prevent all of the DNS threats explained above.
-Combined, these capabilities make Secure DNS faster, more reliable, and much more secure than other DNS servers.
+Combined, these capabilities make the technology faster, more reliable, and much more secure than other options.

 This process enables a host of security benefits, including: